scuzzydude/asimov/asimov.md

 *What's wrong with the Astros?*

 It's a fair question.
 Lose 52% of your home games the year after winning the World Series, people begin to wonder.
+Lose all the home games in the ALCS, you wonder if maybe somebody is sending us a message.
 Maybe we're asking the wrong question.

 *What's wrong with Houston?*